nslay/RicianNormalization/README.txt

 holding shift and right clicking in the folder's window and selecting "Open command window here."

-RicianNormalization read in one input file or DICOM folder, normalize it and then write out an image file (e.g. Nifti or MetaIO) or DICOM series.
+RicianNormalization reads in one input file or DICOM folder, normalizes it and then writes out the normalized image in an image file (e.g. Nifti or MetaIO) or DICOM series.

 As a quickstart example: